J.P. Crawford Player Props: Mariners vs. Astros

-J.P.
-Crawford and his .468 on-base percentage over his past 10 games (103 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Houston Astros and Hunter Brown on July 7 at 8:10 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (.308 batting average in his past 10 games), take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:15 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Astros.
+He had a one-hit performance in his most recent game (1-for-5) against the Astros.

 J.P.
 Crawford Game Info & Props vs. the Astros